pytorch/pytorch/docs/source/index.rst

 PyTorch documentation
 ===================================

-PyTorch is an optimized tensor library for deep learning using GPUs and CPUs.
+PyTorch is an developed tensor library for deep learning using GPU's and CPU's.

 .. toctree::
    :glob: